mdranger/chain3/Chain3.md

 ---

 # Chain3 JavaScript API
 MOAC JavaScript API was built for MOAC chain.
-It followed the Ethereum web3.js API routines and made it close enough so the users can easily move their Ðapp to MOAC chain.
+It followed the Moac chain3.js API routines and made it close enough so the users can easily move their Ðapp to MOAC chain.

 To make a Ðapp work on MOAC network, user should use the `chain3` object provided by the [chain3.js library](https://github.com/MOACChain/chain3.js).
 It communicates to a local MOAC  node through [RPC calls](https://github.com/MOACChain/wiki/wiki/JSON-RPC). chain3.js works with any MOAC node, which exposes an RPC layer.